 Kids Play provides year round sport for development programs that promote gender equity.
-Through sports-based activities, we bring boys and girls together in a safe environment and teaches Olympic values of Excellence, Friendship and Fair Play.
+Through sports-based activities, we bring boys and girls together in a safe environment and use the powerful Olympic value of Fair Play to inspire and teach.
+Fair play means: respect, community, contribution, opportunity and moral courage.

 Let’s Play Fair- Using sport to shift attitudes, behaviors and social norms about gender equity.